-As of the date of this proxy statement, our Board of Directors (or Board) has five directors and the following three committees: (1) Audit; (2) Compensation; and (3) Nominating and Corporate Governance.
-On February 19, 2009, the Board nominated five incumbent directors for election at the Annual Meeting on May 15, 2009.
+As of the date of this proxy statement, our Board has six directors and the following three committees: (1) Audit; (2) Compensation; and (3) Nominating and Corporate Governance.
+On

+February 18, 2010, the Board nominated six incumbent directors for election at the Annual Meeting on May 27, 2010.
 Those nominated were Messrs.
-Dimitriadis, Hendrickson, King, Triche and Ms. Simpson.
+Dimitriadis, Hendrickson and King, Dr. Triche and Mses.
+Simpson and Shapiro.
 The function of each of the committees and the membership of the committees currently and during the last year are described below.
 Each of the committees operates under a written charter adopted by the Board.
-All of the committee charters are available on our website (www.LTCproperties.com) or a printed version is available by request.
-During fiscal 2008, the Board held nine meetings.
-Each Board member attended 100% of Board and Committee meetings in 2008.
+All of the committee charters are available on our website (www.LTCproperties.com).
+During fiscal 2009, the Board held five meetings.
+Each Board member attended 100% of Board and Committee meetings in 2009 while he or she served as director.
 Our policy is to schedule our annual meeting of stockholders after consulting with each director regarding their availability to help ensure their ability to attend.
-All Board members at that time attended our 2008 Annual Meeting of Stockholders.
+All Board members at that time attended our 2009 Annual Meeting of Stockholders.